1951–52 Indian general election: Tripura

+Vindhya Pradesh

 Government formation

 The speaker of the first Lok Sabha was Ganesh Vasudev Mavalankar.
 The first Lok Sabha also witnessed 677 sittings (3,784 hours), the highest recorded count of the number of sitting hours.
 The Lok Sabha lasted its full term from 17 April 1952 until 4 April 1957.

 Notable losses

-First Law Minister B. R. Ambedkar was defeated in the Bombay (North Central) (reserved seat) constituency as Scheduled Castes Federation candidate by his little-known former assistant and Congress Candidate Narayan Sadoba Kajrolkar, who polled 1,38,137 votes compared to Ambedkar's 1,23,576 votes.
+First Law Minister B. R. Ambedkar was defeated in the Bombay (North Central) constituency as Scheduled Castes Federation candidate by his little-known former assistant and Congress Candidate Narayan Sadoba Kajrolkar, who polled 138,137 votes compared to Ambedkar's 123,576 votes.
 Ambedkar then entered the parliament as a Rajya Sabha member.
-He contested a by-poll from Bhandara in 1954 in another attempt to enter the Lok Sabha, but again lost to Borkar of Congress.
+He contested a by-poll from Bhandara in 1954 in another attempt to enter the Lok Sabha, but again lost, standing third behind PSP winner Ashok Mehta & Congress runner-up B. N. Arjun.

 Acharya Kripalani lost from Faizabad in Uttar Pradesh as a KMPP candidate, but his wife Sucheta Kripalani defeated the Congress candidate Manmohini Sahgal in Delhi.